What is Secure Multiparty Computation?

 Benefits of Secure Multiparty Computation

 Commercially-ready: Secure multiparty computation is no longer a data scientist’s dream; it is a proven reality.
-Check out our Case Studies page to learn how data scientists are using secure multiparty computation in production today.
+Today, customers are using Secret Computing® to better detect financial fraud, aggregate model features across private datasets, better predict heart disease — and much more.
+Check out our Use Cases pages to learn about more ways data scientists are using secure multiparty computation in production today.

 No trusted third-parties see the data: It is no longer necessary to trust a third-party to keep data safe and broker exchanges.
 Clients never transfer data outside their internal firewalls.